 Information received in connection with the reporting, investigation, and resolution of allegations of Discriminatory Misconduct will be treated as private and will not be disclosed except to those individuals whom the university determines are necessary to conduct an appropriate investigation, to provide assistance and resources to parties, to perform other appropriate university functions, or in accordance with applicable law.

 IX.
 Workplace Fairness

-In compliance with the Oregon Workplace Fairness Act, the university notifies employees of the following:
+In compliance with the Oregon Workplace Fairness Act, the university is required to notifynotifies employees of the following: